bjlkeng/bjlkeng.github.io/source/posts/optimal-betting-and-the-kelly-criterion.rst

 concepts (at least to me), setting the problem up and digging into some of the math.
 We'll be looking at it from the lens of our simplest probability
 problem: the coin flip.
-As usual, I will not be covering the part that shows you how to make a fotune -- that's an exercise best left to the reader.
+As usual, I will not be covering the part that shows you how to make a fortune -- that's an exercise best left to the reader.

 ..
 TEASER_END